 The eu-LISA and ETIAS

-One of the new systems for which eu-LISA will be responsible is the ETIAS electronic visa waiver program for Europe that will come into effect in 2021.
+One of the new systems for which eu-LISA will be responsible is the ETIAS electronic visa waiver program for Europe that will come into effect in late 2022.

 Applicants from eligible ETIAS countries will have to fill in basic personal information, passport data, and contact details, as well as answer a series of questions related to security and health matters.
 This data will then be checked against security databases, and shared with the other information systems by eu-LISA, in order to pre-screen and maintain information on travelers to the EU.